EktaMehra/Indian-Geography-Quiz/README.md

 ### Acknowledgements

-Inspiration and guidance for the quiz interface were derived from various online tutorials and educational resources on JavaScript and web development.
+Inspiration and guidance for the quiz interface were derived from various [youtube](https://www.youtube.com/) tutorials and educational resources on JavaScript and web development.